thanhdat130298/SimpleBlog/README.md

 6. Structure maybe not good
 ...
 Maybe it's not good with anyone view it.
 But I think i tried with my best.
-About 2d with 2 days to try.
-Thank for read it!
+About 2d with 2 days to try and thank for read it!

 ------------------------------------------------------------------------
 Please use the API docs at https://api-placeholder.herokuapp.com, to create a the following blog